jhnj/akka_react_chat/README.md

 # Akka React Chat

 Simple chat app built using React.js, Scala Play and Akka Actors.
-You can try it out at [Akka React Chat](http://ec2-54-93-90-85.eu-central-1.compute.amazonaws.com/)

 React bundling and transpiling is done using webpack and serverside pre-rendering is done using [Nashorn](http://openjdk.java.net/projects/nashorn/)